 Best practices for implementing an account targeting strategy

-• Start small and focused: Especially if you're new to ABM, begin with a smaller, manageable list of target accounts to refine your processes before scaling.
+• Start small and focused: Begin with a manageable list of target accounts to refine your processes before scaling.

-• Prioritize quality over quantity: The success of ABM hinges on focusing on the right accounts, not just a large number of accounts.
+• Prioritize quality over quantity: The success of ABM hinges on focusing on the right accounts with strategic value and high conversion potential.

 • Data is your foundation: Invest in good data sources and ensure your existing data is clean and accurate.
 Continuously enrich your account and contact data.